-- Up to 5 story maximum (with up to 2 story maximum transitions required that would adequately protect adjacent single-family residential, then up to 3 stories in a transition requirement when adjacent to single-family residential) - High quality design, high quality building materials, with managed access and parking; buffers and landscaping.
+- Height: Up to 5 story maximum (with up to 2 story maximum transitions required that would adequately protect adjacent single-family residential, then up to 3 stories in a transition requirement when adjacent to single-family residential) - Form: High quality design, high quality building materials, with managed access and parking; buffers and landscaping.
 Functional greenspace is to be located contiguous to the office buildings.
-Transitional buffer zones will appropriately protect any adjacent residential - Use: Office
+Transitional buffer zones will appropriately protect any adjacent residential.
+Additional densities are allowable with appropriate amenities and consideration of existing infrastructure and school capacity.

+• Use: Office

-- Land Use and Design - Maintain mature canopy tree coverage and enhance landscaping with any new project - Transportation - Improved roads with better ingress and egress management
+Land Use and Design

+Maintain mature canopy tree coverage and enhance landscaping with any new project o Improved roads with better ingress and egress management